 —Presidential Studies Quarterly

-conversational story-telling style that's part tabloid, part historian,
+writes in a conversational story-telling style that's part tabloid,

 —Presidential History Geeks blog

 "recommended . . .
 Another corrective to the flaws in

 [Theodore S.] White's work.
 Pietrusza . . . wrote . . . decades

 after the 1960 election, so [he] had a more expansive and

 information the Kennedy camp worked hard to keep from the